hilmanski/SSG-CMS/README.md

 - (+) Easy to customize
 - (+) Using uploadcare to easily upload contents

-## Todo v0.1
-- Create basic MVP
-- Create super clear docs: what's the goal, for whom and how to start
-- Create specific instruction based on SSG used.
-- Get list of file name in /projects to put on dashboard

 ## Technical Plan
 - User define schema information of their content.